Unmolding Your Cake

-When I did a culinary school internship in a commercial kitchen, I was surprised by how generously my supervisor used nonstick spray.
+When I did a culinary school internship in a commercial kitchen, I was surprised by how generously my supervisor used the nonstick spray.
 However, I have learned from my own baking business that it is better to be generous than lose profits because of unsightly desserts that unmold improperly.

 I spray my baking pans twice.
 Once before I put parchment on the bottom of the pan, and after I line the bottom of the pan with parchment.
-Make sure that you rotate the pan when you spray so that all of the sides are greased thoroughly.
+Make sure you rotate the pan when you spray so that all sides are greased thoroughly.
 The initial spray also helps to anchor the parchment.

 Trace and Cut the Parchment

 Sometimes it is hard to cut a round piece of parchment.
 I recommend folding the parchment in half, and then carefully tracing half the pan, so it extends from the fold.
-(You can use this same technique for a rectangular pan, if desired.)
-I often trace with a knife or scissors so that I see a faint line etched into the parchment, but I do not have to worry about lead or ink remaining on the parchment when I cut around it.
+(You can use this same technique for a rectangular pan if desired.)
+I often trace with a knife or scissors to see a faint line etched into the parchment, but I do not have to worry about lead or ink remaining on the parchment when I cut around it.
 You can line a pan that is going in the oven or a round pan that is going in the freezer with your cutout.
 If you are lining a bundt or tube pan, you can use more than one piece of parchment to cover the pan if it is easier for you.
 Just make sure that the pieces fully cover the bottom of the pan, and spray the tube generously.

 Using Parchment Lining for Frozen Desserts

 I prefer to use a springform pan for round, frozen desserts.
-If I am serving the cake at home, there have been times where I have left the frozen dessert on the bottom of the cake, but I usually remove the bottom of the pan.
+If I am serving the cake at home, there have been times when I have left the frozen dessert on the bottom of the cake, but I usually remove the bottom of the pan.

 If I am lining a loaf pan, I usually take a piece of parchment and fold it in thirds.
-I position it, so that the end of the parchment extends over the longer sides.
+I position it so that the end of the parchment extends over the longer sides.
 I then spray the parchment and smooth it down.
 When you unmold the frozen dessert later, the extended ends can help it slide out smoothly.